borderyz/neurowaves-lab-documentation/docs/source/3-experimentdesign/experimentdesign-eeg-fmri.rst

 - that you know your Time Response (in ms) time as you will need this value in the analysis pipeline
 - Every EEG-fMRI experiment show
     - that you have a jitter (random time) before showing stimulus at the beginning of every TR, if this is not the case, one of the gradient artifact filters might delete important ERP's from your EEG data
+- ask yourself if high spatial resolution is better for your study traded off with a higher number of trials
+    - as a matter of fact, the length of an experiment using EEG-fMRI will have less trials than using EEG alone
+    - therefore, frequency analysis of the EEG data in an EEG-fMRI experiment is more useful than time-lock analysis